corrados/edrumulus/README.md

 The aim of the Edrumulus project is to create a high quality Open Source e-drum trigger module software.

----

-⚠️ **NOTE that you have to use Ardunio board manager "ESP32 by Espressif Systems" VERSION 1.0.4 (i.e., do not use the latest release 1.0.5) to get Edrumulus working as expected, see https://github.com/espressif/arduino-esp32/issues/4973).**

----

 ## Project specifications

 - The trigger performance shall be similar or better than the Roland TDW-20.